 Because the WRMP is intended to grow in scale and scope over time, it is not necessary to establish comprehensive monitoring networks within every single OLU in the near term.
 The WRMP can only establish itself as a stable long-term monitoring program if it demonstrates near-term effectiveness at addressing the key information needs of tidal wetland stakeholders, community leaders, and the general public.
 As the science needs of the SFE tidal wetland restoration community are expected to shift over time, so too will the science priorities of the WRMP.
 It is important to note that the proposed near-term priority networks do not preclude use of the WRMP framework to address other science needs, in regions or locations other than those prioritized for near-term monitoring site network establishment.
 This memo is simply meant to describe where near-term WRMP investment in the collection of new data and synthesis of existing data is most likely to efficiently and effectively address key near-term information needs.
 To this end, we have identified priority site networks and secondary priority site networks.
-In addition, we call out the Montezuma site network as a special case that, given its location between the Bay and the Delta, the WRMP will develop in coordination with the Delta IEP.
+In addition, we call out the Montezuma site network as a special case that, given its location between the Bay and the Delta, is a priority site network that the WRMP will develop in coordination with the IEP Tidal Wetland Monitoring Project Work Team.